spiesolo/node-aosp-build/README.md

 # node-aosp-build

-Android build scripts made for nodejs v6.10.3.
+Includes a set of Android build scripts made to build nodejs v6.10.3 under AOSP SDK.

-Below are patches need to be applied to nodejs v6.10.3.
+Below are patches need to be applied to nodejs v6.10.3, to support STLport library in AOSP L or older versions:

 ```
 diff --git a/deps/v8/include/v8.h b/deps/v8/include/v8.h